Piciformes / Megalaimidae / Psilopogon

 Distribution & Habitat

-Resident breeder throughout the Lower Himalayas from northeastern Pakistan through northern and northeastern India, and in the hill ranges of Southeast Asia.
-Inhabits tropical evergreen and deciduous forests at 200–2,000 m (660–6,560 ft).
-Common in lowland and foothill forests; adaptable to secondary forests and urban areas where fruiting trees are available.
-Uncommon in oil plantations in Mizoram due to lack of fruit-bearing trees.
-Not migratory.
+Resident breeder in the Lower Himalayas from northeastern Pakistan through northern and northeastern India, and in hill ranges of Southeast Asia.
+Two subspecies: P.a. asiaticus ranges from NE Pakistan to W, N Myanmar and SW Yunnan; P.a. davisoni ranges from SE Myanmar to SE Yunnan and N Indochina.
+Inhabits lowland and foothill tropical evergreen and deciduous forests, typically between 200–2,000 m.
+Adaptable to secondary forests and urban areas with fruiting trees; uncommon in oil plantations lacking fruit-bearing trees.

 Behavior & Ecology